 Teaching and Learning

 The school uses a variety of teaching and learning styles in mathematics lessons to develop the children’s knowledge, skills and understanding.
 We do this through a daily lesson comprising of whole class and group teaching.
-During these lessons, we encourage the children to ask, as well as answer mathematical questions.
+Teachers deliver lessons using the Concrete, Pictorial and Abstract (CPA) approach.
+This is where the children explore the concept with objects, drawings and then make sense of the abstract eg. 10 – 6 = 4.
+It is important that all children are exposed to these physical and concrete resources as it cements understanding and develops explanations/reasoning.
 Varied tasks include both open ended and closed questions which probe and encourage deeper thinking skills.
-Across the school, teachers are currently working hard with children to encourage them to select and use efficient methods and to explain their reasoning.
+During these lessons, we promote an open discussion, where the children are encouraged to ask, as well as answer mathematical questions and challenge each other’s thinking.

 A link to MyMaths is available here: www.mymaths.co.uk

 The children’s learning is supported through the use of a wide range of resources such as number lines, digit cards and a selection of small apparatus.
 Teachers regularly use games and websites to support children’s learning.
 When pupils start at Elvetham Heath Primary School, we encourage pupils to wear watches in order to practise reading and telling the time on analogue clocks.